stolostron/multicluster-observability-operator/tools/README.md

 ## Design your grafana dashboard

-Now, you can log in to grafana via access `https://ACM_URL/grafana-dev/`. and following these steps to design your dashboard:
+Now, refresh the grafana console and follow these steps to design your dashboard:

 1. Click the **+** icon on the left panel, select **Create Dashboard**, and then click **Add new panel**.
 2. In the New Dashboard/Edit Panel view, go to the **Query** tab.